 This is a really obvious one for backpackers, but you can also incorporate this into your everyday life too.
 Not only are there so many amazing handmade soaps out there which are better for your skin with no nasty chemicals, but in using soap you aren’t throwing away a big plastic bottle every month.
 Think about it – if you use just one bottle a month that is 12 bottles a year.
 Imagine how big the landfill hole would be if it JUST held a years supply of every persons empty shower gel bottles.

 4 – Use Multitasking Products

 Another simple way of reducing the amount of products you carry with you when you travel and reduce the amount of plastic bottles you throw away is to find good multi-tasking products.
-My favourite example here is Coconut Oil – the green travellers favourite!
-I use it as a cleanser, moisturiser, hair conditioner, and even a coffee creamer! (just to name a few of its many uses).
-Read about my favourite travel coconut oil tubes here.
+My favourite example here is Coconut Oil in a tube – the green travellers favourite!
+I use it as a cleanser, moisturiser, hair conditioner, and even a coffee creamer (just to name a few of its many uses).
+Read more about my favourite travel coconut oil tubes here.

 5 – Carry Re-Usable Bags

 This should be a given, but it is surprising, especially in the US, how many people still rely on plastic bags in supermarkets.
 Carrying a canvas or mesh bag is very convenient for travelling – you never know when you will need one, and has a hugely positive effect on the environment.
-These Bagito ones are made from recycled materials and come in a pouch that you can clip on to your backpack.
+These stylish ones from The Conran Shop come in gorgeous designs, including my favourite cactus print.
+I also love these Bagito ones which are made from recycled materials and come in a pouch that you can clip on to your backpack.

 6 – Switch From Daily To Monthly Contact Lenses